niftynei/droidtalks/drawables/drawables.md

 —

-`@Override`
-`getConstantState()`

-![right|65%] (constant_state.png)

-—

-`@Override`
 `mutate()`

-- Make this drawable mutable, independent of other instances.
-- Basically creates an ‘independent’ state.

 ![right|65%] (constant-state-mutate.png)

 ^ mutate allows you to create a new, independent constant state value for an instance of a drawable.
+It orphans it from it's sibling drawables, so to speak.

 ^ This is useful when you want to modify properties of drawables loaded from resources

-^ once you’ve made the drawable mutable, calling mutate() will have no effect.
+^ This is a 'one way' function.
+Calling mutate() multiple times will have no further effect.

 ---

 # Drawables + Views

-^ Ok, so let's figure out how the Drawable's work with Views.
+^ Now that we understand the Drawable API, let's talk about how they fit in with Views.

 ---